FrameOS/frameos-docs/docs/devices/web-kiosk.md

 # HDMI & Web Kiosk

-## HDMI
+## HDMI output

-The HDMI output passes the generated image onto the framebuffer.
-It's a crude approach, and useful for testing, or when your image doesn't require 60fps interactivity.
+If no other device matches, FrameOS defaults to displaying the image over the HDMI output.

+Note that this is not just a fallback, but the required operating mode for some frames.

 ## Web Kiosk